 If that’s what they want.

 The first step?
-Click the image for the book, Take Back Your Life, over in the right sidebar.
+Click the image for the book, Take Back Your Life, on this page.
 Download it, and read it.
 It’s free.
 And it will get you started in the right direction.

 Abundance to you,